-CIS 288 MICROCOMPUTER NETWORKING
+CIS 288 MICROCOMPUTER NETWORKING (3T) 3 credits

 This course is an introduction to networking and data communications with an emphasis on microcomputers.
 Topics covered in the course include LAN design and use, different LAN topologies and protocols.
 An introduction to Novell Netware and the Internet are included.